Cockroach infestations aren’t common, but the worst thing about them is the baby roaches.

-- If it works, then plant the gel baits in small amounts all over the house where you think an infestation may exist.
+- If it works, plant the gel baits in small amounts all over the house where you think an infestation may exist.

 - Cover sinkholes, kitchen area, around the garbage bin, holes and crevices in the wall, and bathrooms

-- A huge disadvantage of gel baits is that it dries quickly and becomes ineffective after a while, so keep replacing the plants with the fresh ones regularly.
+- A huge disadvantage of gel baits is that it dries quickly and becomes ineffective after a while, so keep replacing the plants with fresh ones regularly.

 - Be extremely cautious and ensure that the gel bait plants are not within reach of children or pets.